PritK99/Data-Watchdog/README.md

 ## About The Project

 Data Watchdog is a tool built to find and classify Personally Identifiable Information (PII) like names, emails, Aadhaar numbers, and PAN numbers in different types of data storage.
 It works with databases like MySQL and cloud services like Google Cloud and Amazon S3.
-The tool supports various file types, including unstructured files (such as `.txt`, `.log`, `.jpg`, `.pdf`) and structured files (such as `.csv`).
+The tool supports various file types, including unstructured files (such as `.txt`, `.log`, `.jpg`, `.pdf`, `.mp3`, `.mp4`) and structured files (such as `.csv`).

 **Objective**: Storing personal data comes with risks, and businesses need to follow rules to protect it.
 Data Watchdog helps companies find and classify personal data in their systems, making sure they follow data privacy laws like GDPR and CCPA, and reduce the risk of data breaches.